Pi-hole is a network-level ad-blocking tool that allows you to filter ads and trackers across your entire local network.

 Installing Pi-hole on Raspberry Pi

-sudo apt update
+sudo apt update sudo apt upgrade

-Then, download and install Pi-hole using its automated installation script.
+Then, we download and install Pi-hole using its automated installation script.
 Run the following command to download and start the installation script:

-wget -O basic-install.sh https://install.pi-hole.net
+wget -O basic-install.sh https://install.pi-hole.net sudo bash basic-install.sh

-This script will download and install Pi-hole and guide you through a series of configuration steps.
+This script will download and install Pi-hole, and guide you through a series of configuration steps.

 Initial Configuration